Hello, dear Sleipnir gang!

 Your Sleipnir gang!

-This week’s blog roll hoarder shows Hunter Sigurd being proud of dear Lilly.
-We are also proud of all of you who have always been supporting us.
-This centralized block of italicised text would like to direct your attention to the Discord server in case you feel like chatting with us and the other community members, so we can send you update notifications once builds and other stuff get released.
+This week’s blog roll hoarder shows our great artists latest work: Motherly love!
+This Centralized Block of Italicized Text would like to direct your attention to the Discord server should you feel like chatting with us and the other community members.
 We are also live on Twitter and Instagram right here!
+Also click HERE to wishlist our “The Hunter of Falkenberg”!